 - That you used your personal phone number and email address.
 Don’t use contact details from your current employer.
 This will give recruiters the impression that you are job-hunting while at work.

-- There are no outdated or unnecessary details like career objective, “references available upon request”, hobbies, or photos.
+- That there are no outdated or unnecessary details like career objective, “references available upon request”, hobbies, or photos.

-- You have a clear and compelling professional summary.
+- That you have a clear and compelling professional summary.

 Job description keywords